perploug/Documentation/Documentation/Reference/MacroPartials/Samples/ListChildPageFromCurrentPage.md

 # List Child Pages From Current Page
-This snippet below displays the first level of child pages from the current page in an unordered list if it has any.
+The snippet below displays the first level of child pages from the current page (if it has any) in an unordered list.

 ##Code
     @inherits PartialViewMacroPage